chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 ```

 ## Passing Arguments
-Often systems will require some context when they're being triggered.
+Often systems will require some context when they're being invoked.
 To solve this, this package provides a set of events with commonly used types which can be used to carry information.

 ### How to Trigger Events with Arguments
-To create an event asset which carries information, right-click in the _Project Window_ and select an event with a specific type from _Create/Scriptable Event/*_:
+To create an event asset which carries information, right-click in the _Project Window_ and select an event with a specific type from _Create/Scriptable Event/*_ menu:
 <p align="center">
   <img width="70%" src="scriptable-event-arg-create.png"/>
 </p>

 Next, a listener for this specific event type must be added into the scene.
 Each _Scriptable Event_ type contains a corresponding listener component.
-Typed event listeners work the same way as _Simple Scriptable Event Listener_ components, the only caveat is that when selecting methods in the _On Raised_ [Unity Event] field, **dynamic** methods have to be selected:
+These typed event listeners work the same way as _Simple Scriptable Event Listener_ components.
+The only difference is that you must select a **dynamic** method when raising the event from a [Unity Event], otherwise the event will always receive the same value:
 <p align="center">
   <img hspace="2%" width="26%" src="scriptable-event-arg-listener-components.png"/>
   <img hspace="2%" width="40%" src="scriptable-event-arg-listener-dynamic.png"/>
 </p>

-To trigger the event, follow the same steps as with _Simple Scriptable Event_.
+To raise the event, follow the same steps as with _Simple Scriptable Event_.
 Again, make sure to select a **dynamic** `Raise` method:
 <p align="center">
   <img src="scriptable-event-arg-raise-dynamic.png"/>
 </p>

 A more concrete example of this can be seen in [Events With Arguments] sample.

-### How to Trigger Events with Arguments in Custom Components
+### How to Raise Events with Arguments in Custom Components
 When raising events with arguments in code, it is also recommended to use [Unity Event] fields.
 However, when defining the event field, type information needs to be specified as well:
 ```cs
 using UnityEngine;